tensorflow/models/research/object_detection/g3doc/running_pets.md

 training jobs and three parameters servers.
 The configuration file can be found at `object_detection/samples/cloud/cloud.yml`.

-Note: This sample is supported for use with 1.8 runtime version.
+Note: The code sample below is supported for use with 1.9 runtime version.

 To start training and evaluation, execute the following command from the `tensorflow/models/research/` directory: